 A yeast infection during ovulation is likely related to vaginal pH.
 At the onset of ovulation, estrogen levels drop dramatically, and luteinizing hormone spikes to its highest level.
 One study, published in the American Journal of Obstetrics and Gynecology [1997 Jun; 176 (6):1270-5], demonstrated how these two hormones change vaginal pH.
 The study analyzed 172 women and retrieved vaginal cultures from 82 of them.
 The researchers reported that estrogen levels were inversely correlated; and, follicle-stimulating hormone was directly correlated with vaginal pH.
 Thus estrogen causes pH to fall, and luteinizing hormone causes pH to rise.

 During ovulation, estrogen is low; tending to raise vaginal pH.
 Also, at the inception of ovulation, follicle-stimulating hormone levels are high; also tending to raise vaginal pH.
 Consequently, at the start of ovulation, your vagina will tend to be the most alkaline.

-Candida fungi, the yeast responsible for vaginal yeast infections, cannot thrive well in acidic environments.
-When your vagina becomes alkaline at the beginning of ovulation, it becomes a more ideal environment for Candida to overgrow and cause infection.
+Candida fungi, the yeast responsible for yeast infections, cannot thrive well in acidic environments.
+When your vagina becomes alkaline at the beginning of ovulation, it is a more ideal environment for Candida to overgrow and cause infection.
 The chart below will illustrate typical hormone levels of premenopausal women throughout the menstrual cycle.
-Please note that estradiol is an estrogen; so the estradiol line simply indicates estrogen levels.

 Luteinizing Hormone and Candida